bazizi/ServiceNow_GlideRecord_API/README.md

 - *python setup.py install*

 #####Need help?
-If you need any help regarding installation and/or usage of GlideRecord API, feel free to contact me via my email: b.a
+If you need any help regarding installation and/or usage of GlideRecord API, feel free to contact me via my email: b.azizi@rocketmail.com

 ####Examples: